Inventors-Way/LabBench.CPAR/README.md

 # LabBench.CPAR

+PLEASE NOTE, THIS LIBRARY IS CURRENTLY VERY MUCH IN DEVELOPMENT, AND IS NOT RELEASED FOR GENERAL USE.
+USE AT YOUR OWN RISK.

 LabBench Device driver for the Cuff Pressure Algometer Research (CPAR).
-This driver can be used for using the CPAR device in .NET application or with Matlab.
+This driver can be used for using the CPAR device in .NET applications or with Matlab.

+This library requires CPAR to run firmware version 7.0.0 or higher.
+If your CPAR device does not run this version of the firmware, which will be the case for all CPAR devices currently in use as this library and corresponding firmware is still in development.
+If you are interested in testing this library then please contact the team behind the CPAR software on krhe@hst.aau.dk to obtain instructions on how to upgrade the firmware of your CPAR device.

+## .NET Applications

+To Be Written

 ## Matlab